USB 3.0 external drive not recognized in Windows 10/11

 Thus, your USB 3.0 external drive will not be detected in Windows 10.

-But your disk will be recognized by Windows Disk Management tool, so we’re going to check if Disk Management recognizes the external hard drive, and our future actions will depend on the results.
+But your disk will be recognized by the Windows Disk Management tool, so we will check if Disk Management recognizes the external hard drive, and our future actions will depend on the results.

 Use the Disk Management tool